ilyswch/GTA-V-Mod-Removal-Tool/README.md

-# GTA V Mod Removal Tool by ilyswch
+# GTA V Mod Removal Tool
 A tool to clean up your GTA 5 installation folder.
 ## Disclaimer
 I am not responsible for the program working properly and I am not responsible for any damage to your PC, game or account.